WALL OF TEXT

 While skate videos are unique, the celebration of urban life is not, with city symphonies providing an iconic example.
-These documentaries were mostly produced in the 1920s, employing experimental film techniques to capture the life of a city.
-They had no characters or plot, but were structured around movements inspired by musical symphonies.
+These documentaries used experimental film techniques to capture the life of a city.
+They had no characters or plot, but were structured around movements in the vein of musical symphonies.

 Films like Berlin: Symphony of a Great City celebrated modern society.
 Others, like À propos de Nice, critiqued it, contrasting images of the working class with capitalist hedonism.

 Skate videos and city symphonies are very different genres with no real basis for comparison.
 Yet, they both influence the way we think of and experience the City, so here's an attempt to look at the skate video as a city symphony.